 - Temperature of 100 degrees or more

-- 24 hours after vomiting or diarrhea
+- 24 hours after vomiting or diarrhea has ended

 If your child requires administration of an over-the-counter medication such as Advil or cough medicine, please bring in a supply in the original container labeled with your child’s name.
-A written permission form is required and is available in the Health Office and on the SAU 16 Health Services page.
+A permission form for that is required and is available in the Health Office and on the SAU 16 Health Services page.
 All unused medications must be picked up by a parent or guardian at the end of the year or it will be disposed of.
 We do not carry cough medicine or decongestants in the Health Office.
 If you anticipate your child will need cough drops during the school day, please send in a bag of cough drops with a note from a parent or guardian.

 A physician’s signature is required to administer prescription medications at school.